 Foreign students whose native language is not German must provide evidence that their knowledge of German is sufficient for their chosen course.

 For the Bachelor’s degree (Composition), students are required to have reached level B2 as defined by the Common European Framework of Reference for Languages.

 Applicants’ linguistic competence will be established during the aptitude test.

 You will find further information in the Aptitude Test Regulations and Matriculation Regulations (only in German) of Rostock University of Music and Drama.

-Please apply via our application website by uploading the required documents and compositions by 15th of November 2021.
-If you need to send your composition works in paper via mail, they need to be at the hmt by 22.11.2021.
+Please apply via our application website by uploading the required documents and compositions by 15th of April for the next winter semester and 15th of November for the next summer semester.
+If you need to send your composition works in paper via mail, they need to be at the hmt one week after the application deadline.

 Applicants for the Composition bachelor's degree program: